Sonia Sotomayor: Nomination and confirmation

-On June 25, 1997, Sotomayor was nominated by President Bill Clinton to a seat on the U.S. Court of Appeals for the Second Circuit, which was vacated by J. Daniel Mahoney.
-Her nomination was initially expected to have smooth sailing, with the American Bar Association Standing Committee on the Federal Judiciary giving her a "well qualified" professional assessment.
-However, as The New York Times described, "[it became] embroiled in the sometimes tortured judicial politics of the Senate."
+On June 25, 1997, President Bill Clinton nominated Sotomayor to a seat on the U.S. Court of Appeals for the Second Circuit vacated by J. Daniel Mahoney.
+Her nomination was initially expected to go smoothly, with the American Bar Association Standing Committee on the Federal Judiciary giving her a "well qualified" professional assessment.

+But as The New York Times wrote, Sotomayor's nomination became "embroiled in the sometimes tortured judicial politics of the Senate."
 Some in the Republican majority believed Clinton was eager to name the first Hispanic Supreme Court justice and that an easy confirmation to the appeals court would put Sotomayor in a better position for a possible Supreme Court nomination (despite there being no vacancy at the time nor any indication the Clinton administration was considering nominating her or any Hispanic).
 Therefore, the Republican majority decided to slow her confirmation.
-Radio commentator Rush Limbaugh weighed in that Sotomayor was an ultraliberal who was on a "rocket ship" to the highest court.
+Radio commentator Rush Limbaugh called Sotomayor an "ultraliberal" who was on a "rocket ship" to the Supreme Court.

 During her September 1997 hearing before the Senate Judiciary Committee, Sotomayor parried strong questioning from some Republican members about mandatory sentencing, gay rights, and her level of respect for Supreme Court Justice Clarence Thomas.
-After a long wait, she was approved by the committee in March 1998, with only two dissensions.
-However, in June 1998, the influential Wall Street Journal editorial page opined that the Clinton administration intended to "get her on to the Second Circuit, then elevate her to the Supreme Court as soon as an opening occurs"; the editorial criticized two of her district court rulings and urged further delay of her confirmation.
+The committee approved her nomination in March 1998, with two dissensions.
+But in June 1998, the Wall Street Journal editorial page wrote that the Clinton administration intended to "get her on to the Second Circuit, then elevate her to the Supreme Court as soon as an opening occurs"; the editorial criticized two of her district court rulings and urged further delay of her confirmation.
 The Republican block continued.